-The stadium must have installations for a floodlighting system that is in compliance with Criteria Applicable to Danish Football Stadiums 2024/2025 on the quality of a Danish football stadium.
+The stadium must have installations for a floodlighting system that is in compliance with Criteria Applicable to Danish Football Stadiums 2025/2026.

-For matches in the Superliga, a floodlighting system is required which maintains a minimum average illuminance of 1.000 lux vertically towards the main camera in accordance with UEFA Floodlighting Guide 2004 or 1.200 lux horizontally in accordance with UEFA Stadium Lighting Guide 2016, level C. However, the recommendation is 1.400 lux horizontally in accordance with level B. Regardless of how the criterion regarding lux is met, i.e. in accordance with the 2004 guidelines or the 2023 guide, both horizontal and vertical measures must be made, cf. to the specification below.
+For matches in the Superliga, a floodlighting system is required which maintains a minimum average illuminance of 1.000 lux vertically towards the main camera in accordance with UEFA Floodlighting Guide 2004\ or 1.200 lux horizontally in accordance with UEFA Stadium Lighting Guide 2023, level C. However, the recommendation is 1.400 lux horizontally in accordance with level B. Regardless of how the criterion regarding lux is met, i.e. in accordance with the 2004 guidelines vertically or the 2023 guide horizontally, both horizontal and vertical measures must be made, cf. to the specification below.
+I.e. both measurements must be conducted, but minimum one of the minimum averages above must be met.